 East Riding College has opted into the TEF and received a Silver award.

+This course is primarily designed for face to face learning with you attending your lessons for the specified hours within the validation document.
+However, there may be periods of study where the government advises TEC Partnership that it is not safe to open campuses or there is limited access due to social distancing measures.
+If the Campus is closed TEC Partnership will continue to deliver your sessions online and offer you the necessary support and resources remotely.
+If there is limited access due to social distancing measures a blended model will be adopted with some lessons happening in small groups and others happening using online sessions and support.
 If you love people watching and trying to understand human behaviour, how people tick, and how society works.
 A social science degree could be for you.
 This course offers students the opportunity to develop a critical appreciation of the social sciences.
 The course is about you, your relationships, the world you live in and it will change the way you think.
 You will study criminology, sociology and psychology, which will enable you to understand the contemporary world and to apply knowledge to social issues and problems.
 This is an inter-disciplinary programme based on the disciplines of Psychology, Sociology and Criminology.
 The core social issue linking the three academic disciplines is crime.
 This course offers students the opportunity to develop a critical appreciation of the Social Sciences.
 Themes that are explored in the programme include psychopathology, explanations for criminal and deviant behaviour, historical and contemporary issues in policing, social control, social identity and the development of deviant personalities

 Year 1 Level 4 Certificate stage modules are: • Introduction to Psychology • Introduction to Sociology • Crime Deviance and Society • Academic Skills • Social Policy • Introduction to Criminological Theories Year 2 Level 5 Diploma stage modules are: • Social Control • Cognitive Psychology • Sociology of Global Development • Drugs, Crime and Society • Criminal Justice and Crime Prevention • Research Skills Year 3 Level 6 Honours stage modules are: • Dissertation • The Impact of Globalisation on Contemporary Britain • Biopsychology • Prisons, Penology and Policy • Sex workers, Policy and Crime in Contemporary Society